Hiawatha: Hiawatha Belt

 The Hiawatha Belt is a wampum belt that symbolizes peace between the original five nations of the Iroquois.
 The belt depicts the nations in a specific order from left to right.
 The Seneca are furthest to the left, representing their position as Keepers of the Western Door.
 Next is the Cayuga, and in the center of the belt, depicted with a different symbol, is the Onondaga, also known as the Keepers of the Central Fire.
 Next is the Oneida.
 Finally, shown farthest to the right is the Mohawk, the Keepers of the Eastern Door.
 The white line connecting all of the symbols for each tribe together represents the unity of the Iroquois.
-It also represents the gathering from the Great Law of Peace and the Iroquois Confederacy as a whole.
+It also represents the Great Law of Peace and the Iroquois Confederacy as a whole.

-The wampum belt consists of black or purple-like and white beads that are made up of shells.
-Found in the Northeast of America, there are quahog clam shells that are often time used for the black and sometimes the white beads of these belts.
-Most often the Iroquois used various types of whelk spiral shells for the white beads.
+The wampum belt consists of black or purplish and white beads made of shells.
+Found in the Northeast of America, quahog clam shells are often used for the black and sometimes the white beads of these belts.
+Most often, the Iroquois used various types of whelk shells for the white beads.

 Wampum figures in the story of Hiawatha.
 When Hiawatha was full of grief because his daughters were murdered, the Great Peacemaker gifted Hiawatha with the whelk shells and told him to put them on his eyes and ears and throat.
 These shells were a sign of healing and purity.
 Hiawatha used these shells to create unity.
 The Iroquois Nation believes that the Peacemaker was the one who gifted them the first wampum belt, which later was titled the Hiawatha Belt.

 Today the image of the Hiawatha Belt is used on the Flag of the Iroquois Confederacy.